Doron Sheffer

-Doron Sheffer (דורון שפר; born 12 March 1972), is an Israeli retired professional basketball player.
+Doron Sheffer (דורון שפר; born 12 March 1972) is an Israeli former professional basketball player.
 He spent most of his club career playing with Maccabi Tel Aviv.
 During his playing career he played at the point guard and shooting guard positions.
 During his playing days, his nickname was "The Iceman".

 Early career

+Sheffer attended Tichon Hadash high school in Tel Aviv.
 Sheffer first gained fame at age 21, in the Israeli Premier League, when he led Hapoel Galil Elyon to a victory in the Israeli League semifinals, over powerhouse Maccabi Tel Aviv, in 1993.

 College career

 Following fellow Israeli Nadav Henefeld, Sheffer then played college basketball, under head coach Jim Calhoun, at the University of Connecticut, with the UConn Huskies, from 1993 to 1996.
 In the 1993–94 season, Sheffer was the Big East Conference Rookie of the Year.
 While at UConn, Sheffer formed a trio with fellow starters Ray Allen and Kevin Ollie, that won the Big East basketball championship in three straight years.
 He is the only player from UConn with 1,000 points and 500 assists, in three varsity seasons.

 He was named to the school's All-20th Century team.